 Graves Garrett, Kansas City

-Greim led a legal challenge in advance of the 2018 ballot over the Clean Missouri amendment, which instituted a new way to draw state legislative districts.
-While the suit didn’t succeed, voters later approved a constitutional amendment that undid multiple parts of the Clean Missouri law before it went into effect.
+It’s one of many election and campaign finance law cases where Greim has worked on behalf of Republican causes.
+He led a pre-election legal challenge to the 2018 Clean Missouri amendment, which among other instituted a new method for drawing state legislative districts.
+While that suit wasn’t successful, voters later approved a constitutional amendment that undid many of the Clean Missouri changes before the went into effect.

-Greim also led litigation against the Internal Revenue Service for targeting groups over their political viewpoints and authored an amicus brief for the National Republican Redistricting Trust in a 2019 U.S. Supreme Court ruling that determined federal courts can’t oversee partisan gerrymandering.
+He also led litigation against the Internal Revenue Service for targeting groups based on their political viewpoints, and he authored an amicus brief for the National Republican Redistricting Trust in a 2019 U.S. Supreme Court that established that partisan gerrymandering isn’t subject to oversight by federal courts.

-Greim earned his law degree from Harvard Law School in 2002.
+Greim earned his law degree in 2002 from Harvard Law School.